eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Data Processing

 \emph{eWiz} provides easy-to-use readers and writers to facilitate this process.
-The data reader uses the precomputed time mappings to read the desired indices of events based on the start and end timestamps and loads them to memory.
-It also loads the corresponding grayscale images that were captured at the beginning and at the end of the event stream along with the synchronized optical flow.
-The user has the possibility to stride over the events, by either using event indices, timestamps, or grayscale images indices.
-The data reader goes hand in hand with the included data iterators which allow to sequentially stride over the data.
+The data reader uses the precomputed time mappings to read the desired indices of events based on the start and end timestamps and loads them into memory.
+It also loads the corresponding grayscale images captured at the beginning and at the end of the event stream, along with the synchronized optical flow.
+The user can stride over the events using event indices, timestamps, or grayscale image indices.
+The data reader goes hand in hand with the included data iterators, which allow users to sequentially stride over the data.
 Such functionality allows the user to obtain event-based data sequentially, without the need for manual indexing.